35 Comments

 Some of them surely are, and Trump should be applauded for those.
 You take fed education dollars, you can’t teach DEI.

 But not all are.
-And we shouldn’t applaud Trump acting like the nanny state soft authoritarian Dems when he’s wrong.
+And we shouldn’t applaud Trump acting like the nanny state soft authoritarian big government Dems when he’s wrong.

 Expand full comment